Shubham-Kumar-2000/protocol-registry/README.md

 ### register(options, cb(err))

-Options are mentioned in the above example.
+Options are mentioned in the above example, more details below.
 If a valid callback is provided then it returns cb(err) Otherwise it returns a promise.